Shift register: Example

-The data is stored after each on the "Q" output, so there are four storage "slots" available in this arrangement, hence it is a 4-bit register.
-To give an idea of the shifting pattern, imagine that the register holds 0000 (so all storage slots are empty).
-As "data in" presents 1,0,1,1,0,0,0,0 (in that order, with a pulse at "data advance" each time—this is called clocking or strobing) to the register, this is the result.
+As 1,0,1,1,0,0,0,0 (in that order) is presented on the data input, with a clock pulse at each bit, this is the result.
 The right hand column corresponds to the right-most flip-flop's output pin, and so on.

 So the serial output of the entire value is 00010110.
-It can be seen that if data were to be continued to input, it would get exactly what was put in (10110000), but offset by four "data advance" cycles.
+It can be seen that if data were to be continued to input, it would get exactly what was put in (10110000), but offset by four clock cycles.
 This arrangement is the hardware equivalent of a queue.
 Also, at any time, the whole register can be set to zero by bringing the reset (R) pins high.

-This arrangement performs destructive readout – each datum is lost once it has been shifted out of the right-most bit.

 Serial-in parallel-out (SIPO)

 This configuration allows conversion from serial to parallel format.
 Data input is serial, as described in the SISO section above.
 Once the data has been clocked in, it may be either read off at each output simultaneously, or it can be shifted out.

 In this configuration, each flip-flop is edge triggered.
 All flip-flops operate at the given clock frequency.
 Each input bit makes its way down to the Nth output after N clock cycles, leading to parallel output.

 In cases where the parallel outputs should not change during the serial loading process, it's desirable to use a latched or buffered output.
 In a latched shift register (such as the 74595) the serial data is first loaded into an internal buffer register, then upon receipt of a load signal the state of the buffer register is copied into a set of output registers.
 In general, the practical application of the serial-in/parallel-out shift register is to convert data from serial format on a single wire to parallel format on multiple wires.